Department of Allergy and Clinical Immunology, Ajou University Hospital (Suwon, Korea)

 Our mission is to provide the best patient care, dedicate for patient-oriented translational research and educate future allergists for world allergy improvement.

-The Allergy & Clinical Immunology Department in Ajou University Hospital was founded in 1994.
-Although its history is not long, our department has achieved great work in patient care, research and education.
-Our medical services primarily focus on diagnosis, treatment and education of patients with allergic and other immunologic diseases, as well as immunodeficiency disorders, through comprehensive patient care by specialists in respiratory, skin, drug, food and hymenoptera venom allergies.
+The Department of Allergy and Clinical Immunology in Ajou University Hospital was founded in 1995.
+Although its history is not long, our department has achieved great work in patient care, research, and education.
+Our medical services primarily focus on diagnosis, treatment, and education of patients with allergic & immunologic diseases and immunodeficiency disorders, and the specialists in respiratory, skin, drug, food, and Hymenoptera venom allergies provide comprehensive patient care.

-Our department has five clinical and two research faculty members.
-The core faculty members consist of Hae-Sim Park MD, PhD, Dong-Ho Nahm, MD, PhD, Young-Min Ye, MD, PhD, Yoo Seob Shin, MD, PhD and Ga-Young Ban, MD, PhD as well as Seung-Hyun Kim, PhD and Young Woo Choi, PhD.
-All faculty members of our department are actively involved in both education and research.
+Our department has 6 clinical and 2 research faculty members.
+The core faculty members consist of Hae-Sim Park MD, PhD, Dong-Ho Nahm, MD, PhD, Young-Min Ye, MD, PhD, You-Seob Shin, MD, PhD, Youngsoo Lee, MD, and Jae-Hyuk Jang, MD as clinical faculty members, and Min-Sook Ryu, PhD and Young Woo Choi, PhD as research faculty members.
+All faculty members of our department are actively involved in both education and research as well as patient care.

-Therefore, recent key research topics of our team are NSAID hypersensitivity/aspirin exacerbated respiratory disease (AERD), occupational asthma (under the guidance of Prof. Hae-Sim Park), atopic dermatitis (Prof. Dong-Ho Nahm), urticaria/anaphylaxis and adverse drug reactions (Prof. Young-Min Ye), investigation of pathogenic mechansims of asthma using animal modelse (Prof. Yoo Seob Shin), primary immunodeficiency and omics approach to asthma (Prof. Ga-Young Ban), and molecular pathogenetic mechanisms for asthma/adverse drug reactions (Prof. Seung-Hyun Kim).
-Since Korean government assigned our department a Research Driven Hospital Project under the topic of “New interventions of allergic and immunologic diseases” in 2015, we have been focusing on the development of new diagnostic and therapeutic modalities for difficult-to-treat allergic and immunologic diseases, including severe asthma and AERD in close collaboration with global and local bio companies and other associated research facilities.
-We have actively participated in global phase 2/3 clinical trials of major antiasthmatic drugs and biologics for the past 10 years.
+Recent key research topics of our team are NSAID hypersensitivity/aspirin exacerbated respiratory disease (AERD), occupational asthma (supervised by Prof. Hae-Sim Park), atopic dermatitis (by Prof. Dong-Ho Nahm), urticaria/anaphylaxis and adverse drug reactions (by Prof. Young-Min Ye), investigation of pathogenic mechanisms of asthma using animal models (by Dr. Yoo Seob Shin), real-world evidence studies on the long-term clinical outcome using big clinical data (Dr. Youngsoo Lee, Dr. Jae-Hyuk Jang), and the identification/validation of new biomarkers of asthma and the development of new immunomodulating drugs (Dr. Rhu MS, Dr. Choi YW).
+Since the Korean government has assigned our department a Research-driven Hospital Project under the topic of “New interventions of allergic and immunologic diseases” in 2016, we have been focusing on the development of new diagnostic and therapeutic modalities for difficult-to-treat allergic and immunologic diseases, including severe asthma, AERD and chronic urticaria in close collaboration with global and local bio-companies.

-Our department presently supports four international and two Korean postgraduate students, several researchers and research nurses.
-We have trained over 24 allergists/immunologists with a relatively short history.
-Most of them are currently working as active faculty members in academic centers in Korea and other countries, including China, Vietnam, Mongolia and Nepal.
+Our department presently supports 2 international and 3 Korean postgraduate students, several researchers, and research nurses.
+We have trained over 36 allergists/immunologists despite a relatively short history.
+Most of them are currently working as active faculty members in academic centers in Korea and other countries, including China, Vietnam, Mongolia, Hong Kong, and Canada.